nicklpeterson/SprintPlanner/readme.md

 We don't need to use flyway, but I think it's a nice way to keep our schema in one place.
 And I would guess that something like this is used in most Java database applications.

-### Hibernate
+### JPA
-Hibernate is an implementation of Java Persistence API (JPA).
+We are using Hibernate and implementation of the Java Persistence API (JPA).
 It maps Java objects to the relational database tables.
-This allows us to work with Java objects and write less SQL.
+A nice feature of JPA is that it can generate SQL, but we aren't allowed to use tools that generate SQL for us.
+Instead we can use CrudRepositories with @Query annotation to write our own SQL.

 I added a mock entity based on some examples I found online.
-The Ticket object maps directly to the Tickets table and the TicketRepository can be used to query the table and save to the table without writing any SQL (you can write custom sql queries if you need to).
-Check out the TicketServiceImpl class to see an example of how this works.
+The Ticket object maps directly to the Tickets table and the TicketRepository can be used to query the table and save to the table.
+Check out the TicketRepository and TicketServiceImpl classes to see how this works.

-Again, we don't need to use hibernate.
-The course profs said there won't be TA support, if we go rogue and use tools like hibernate.
-That said, there is a ton of information online and hibernate is another tool that we may actually see outside of academia.
+Again, we don't need to use jpa.
+In fact it's kind of convoluted since we have to write all of our own SQL.
+But I still think it's pretty nice.

 ### Server (Spring Boot)
 The server runs on port 8080.
 There are a couple mock endpoints to test things out: